valinorearth/valinor.earth/src/site/en/products/farming-as-a-service.md

 ---
-title: Farming as a Service
+title: Farming as a Service Companies
 contentId: faas
-coverImage: /img/product-cover-valinor-earth-finance.jpg
+coverImage: /img/product-cover-faas.jpg
 order: 5
 ---

-By partnering with Agro-Businesses, large-scale farmers (mostly our Satellite Farm Watch customers), FPO (Farmer Producers Organizations), we help individual farmers and farm gig-workers with short-term (microfinance) loans.
+Startups and companies, farming on behalf of their customers, helping the ecosystem, and helping communities eat healthier benefit from our easy to use multi-farm management system.